The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 3. Calculate LTV by channel to understand which acquisition sources produce the most valuable customers.

-4. Compute your LTV:CAC ratio by channel.
+4. Compute LTV:CAC by channel.
 Reallocate budget from low-ratio channels to high-ratio ones.

-5. Move to predictive modeling to get individual-level LTV estimates and early-stage predictions.
+5. Move to predictive modeling for individual-level LTV estimates and early-stage predictions.

 The jump from step 4 to step 5 is the biggest.
 Building predictive LTV models requires data infrastructure, modeling expertise, and ongoing maintenance.
-This is where purpose-built analytics platforms add the most value — they handle the data engineering and modeling complexity so you can focus on acting on the insights.
+That's a big part of why we built Finsi, the data engineering and modeling complexity is handled, so you can focus on acting on the insights.

 Conclusion